Graduate Admissions Application Procedures and Performance Standards

 - An official academic transcript is required from each college/university you have attended, including those at which you were enrolled for academic credit as a non-degree student and/or credits which you transferred to another college.
 All transcripts must bear the official seal and signature of the institution attended.
 You must request these transcripts directly from the Registrar or appropriate officer of each institution and ask that they send them directly to Graduate Admissions at Marshall University.

-- Personal Statement: This statement must be submitted with the application for admission.
+- Admissions Statement: This statement must be submitted with the application for admission.
 Submit a carefully written personal statement that addressing the following four topics:

 - Describe a social problem or problem strategy that is of greatest interest to you.